-DERIVATIVE FINANCIAL INSTRUMENTS AND HEDGING
+DERIVATIVE FINANCIAL INSTRUMENTS

-Derivatives used to hedge documented risks are initially recognised at fair value on the date of inception and subsequently measured at fair value at the end of each period.
+Derivatives are initially recognised at fair value on the date of inception and subsequently measured at fair value at the end of each period.
 Subsequent changes in fair value are recognised depending on whether the derivative is designated as a hedging instrument and, if so, the nature of the item being hedged.
-The Company designates certain derivatives as cash flow hedges in order to hedge future cash flows denominated in foreign currencies.